Country Strong: Production

 With a budget of $15 million, pre-production work on the project, then titled Love Don't Let Me Down, began in November 2009.
 Shana Feste was working as a nanny for Tobey Maguire, caring for his daughter, when she wrote the screenplay.
 She showed him her "work-in-progress" at his request and he agreed to co-produce the film.
 She had real country stars in mind when she wrote the script.

 Garrett Hedlund took guitar lessons because he could not play the guitar nor sing before the film.
 He explained: "When I read the script and started playing guitar I knew I wanted to get there.
-I mean I wasn't going to have a hand double come in and be playing the chords, having to have two different set ups just because I couldn't get it down."
+I mean I wasn't going to have a hand double come in and be playing the chords, having to have two different setups just because I couldn't get it down."
 Gwyneth Paltrow also took guitar lessons.
 Paltrow stated she had trouble understanding her character's alcohol abuse and sought advice in playing the character from Marvel Cinematic Universe co-star Robert Downey Jr., who has suffered from addiction in the past.
 In interviews, Feste has said that American pop singer Britney Spears inspired Paltrow's character in the film.

 Principal photography took place in Nashville, Tennessee.
 Locations used for the film include the Ryman Auditorium, the Union Station Hotel, Belle Meade Plantation, Mount Olivet Cemetery, the Fontanel Mansion, (Whites Creek, Tenn.) the Nashville Municipal Auditorium, and the Andrew Jackson Hall.
 Filming also took place in Liberty, Tennessee.
 The film was shot in 2010 from early January to the first week of March.

 Release

 On December 14, 2010, the official screening took place at the Academy of Motion Picture Arts and Sciences in Beverly Hills, California.
 It was attended by the film's stars and included Tim McGraw, Gwyneth Paltrow, Leighton Meester, Garrett Hedlund, and many other stars of Hollywood and country music.
 In the United States, the film received a wide release on January 7, 2011.

 The film was released on DVD/Blu-ray on April 12, 2011.
-The special features include the soundtrack, deleted scenes, music videos, extended performances, the original ending, as well as featurettes about the cast, the songwriters, and the costumes.
+The special features include the soundtrack, deleted scenes, music videos, extended performances, the original ending, as well as features about the cast, the songwriters, and the costumes.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 22% based on 134 reviews, with an average rating of 4.6/10.
+On Rotten Tomatoes the film has an approval rating of 23% based on 133 reviews, with an average rating of 4.6/10.
 The website's critical consensus reads: "The cast gives it their all, and Paltrow handles her songs with aplomb, but Country Strong's cliched, disjointed screenplay hits too many bum notes."
-On Metacritic the film has a weighted average score of 45 out of 100, based on 30 critics, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 45 out of 100, based on 30 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.